colonelwatch/dotfiles/README.md

 5. `git clone` this repository and execute `bootstrap.sh`

-## Post-Bootstrap

 6. Add `mitigations=off i915.enable_fbc=1` flags to kernel

 7. Authorize thunderbolt dock through `boltctl`

 8. Restart

+## Post-Bootstrap

 9. Connect to WiFi network through `nmtui` and manually set DNS to `1.1.1.1`, `1.0.0.1`, and `8.8.8.8`

+10. Execute `recovery.sh`, which includes manual prompts and recovery
+    * Enter user password to set `fish` as the login shell
-10. Restore home from Google Drive by executing `recovery.sh` or pulling from USB
+    * Authorize home recovery from Google Drive by logging in on the browser

 11. `connect` and `trust` the Airpods Pro 2 (`C0:95:6D:A7:F1:4D`) through `bluetoothctl`